 - Larger Family-Size and Group Baptism Pools

 - Special Shape baptistries including Round, Angled and V-shaped

-- We carry a complete selection of baptistries, heaters and accessories.
+Click below to see our complete selection of baptistries, heaters and accessories.

 If you must leave water in a church baptistry for extended periods of time, you should install a filtration system and use a quality sanitization method to to eliminate bacteria.

 There is not a "perfect" method of treating the water in a baptistry.